Fluent migrations

 • Include a migration recipe.

-Once such patch lands in mozilla-central, it will be converted as part of the cross-channel generation, and pushed to a quarantine repository (gecko-strings-quarantine).
+Once one such patch lands in gecko-dev, string changes will be pushed to the update branch of firefox-l10n-source.
 At this point, this new content is not visible yet in Pontoon.

-The goal of migrations is to port existing translations to the new format without forcing community to retranslate them.
-For that to happen, migrations need to be performed before the new strings are pushed to the official gecko-strings repository, and become available in Pontoon.
+The goal of a migration is to port existing translations to a new format or file without forcing the community localizers to retranslate them.
+For this to happen, migrations need to be performed before the new strings are pushed to the main branch of the firefox-l10n-source repository and become available in Pontoon.

-This means that patches including migrations should only be pushed from the quarantine repository to gecko-strings following the steps described in this document.
+This means that patches that include migrations should only be pushed from the update branch to main following the steps described in this document.

 Running Fluent migrations

-This section of the document describes in detail which operations need to be performed in order to run migrations on over 150 Mercurial repositories for Firefox.
+This section of the document describes in detail which operations need to be performed in order to run migrations.

 Prerequisites